Degrassi Takes Manhattan: Plot

 The members of Janie & the Studz featuring Peter Stone make their way to the front of Degrassi Community School as the last minutes of the school year tick down.
 Knowing that Spinner and Jane want to spend more time together in the summer, Spinner hires Emma as a new server, giving her instructions not to use the sandwich grill until she is fully oriented.
-With The Dot now employed, Spinner and Jane head to the Coyne's pool party.
-While in the dressing tent, Holly J. and Jane talk about the time Jane cheated on Spinner with Holly J.'s boyfriend, Declan, with Spinner listening outside.
-This new information, along with Jane leaving the country to go to Stanford University, causes Spinner to break-up with Jane in a big scene.
-Upon returning to The Dot, Spinner finds it on fire, as a result of Emma using the shorting sandwich grill.
+With The Dot now employed, Spinner and Jane head to the Coynes’s pool party.
+While Holly J. and Jane are in the dressing tent, and are unaware that Spinner is within earshot, overhearing, they talk about the time Jane cheated on Spinner with Holly J.'s boyfriend, Declan.
+This new information, along with Jane leaving the country to go to Stanford University, causes Spinner to break up with Jane in a big scene.
+Upon returning to The Dot, Spinner finds it on fire, a result of Emma’s having used the short-circuiting sandwich grill.
 This causes Spinner to fall into an even deeper depression, where he violently removes all Jane memorabilia from his loft.

-With nothing to do for the summer for Jane, she gets invited to live in the penthouse suite in Manhattan with Holly J., Declan and his sister Fiona.
+With nothing to do for the summer for Jane, she gets invited to live in the penthouse suite in Manhattan with Holly J., Declan, and his sister Fiona.
 After being a third wheel to Declan and Holly J., Jane continues to explore New York, and gets invited to front an indie band, Flashin' Midnight, which will be playing on TVM, the music channel where Holly J. is about to start her internship.
 On Holly J.'s first day, she runs into Jay Manuel, who gives her a warning about her new boss, Kristin (MTV Canada host Jessi Cruickshank).
 Holly J. also finds out that Fiona will be interning there, as a result of her jealousy to Holly J.'s time with Declan.
 A feud breaks out between Holly J. and Fiona, attempting to hurt each other emotionally.
 Holly J. locks Fiona in a room before a live broadcast, and Fiona attempts to get Declan on her side.
 She plans a party in their penthouse, to show Holly J. Declan's ex-girlfriends, but when this does not affect Holly J., she proceeds to kiss her brother Declan to make a scene.
 This causes Declan to side with his seemingly crazy sister and Holly J. running out for the night.
 The following morning, he talks to Holly J., winning her back, and asks Fiona to move out.